 Recurring payments made easy

-Get set up in minutes and collect payments by Direct Debit.
+Get set up in minutes and collect payments around the world in the local bank debit scheme, such as via ACH debit in the US.
 It’s perfect for regular or ad hoc payments, and for fixed or variable amounts.

 For invoice payments

 Say goodbye to late invoice payments.
-Once a customer is set up, you can collect and reconcile payments automatically, whenever they are due.
+Once a customer is set up, you can collect and reconcile payments automatically via bank debit (such as ACH debit in the US), whenever they are due.
 Manage payments using your existing invoicing software or our intuitive dashboard.

 For subscription and membership payments

 Create flexible recurring payment plans to suit your business.
-Take payments directly on your website or by sending your customers a secure payment link.
+Take bank debit payments (such as ACH debit in the US) directly on your website or by sending your customers a secure payment link.

 Ideal for your customers